Archimedean Survival Processes: Introduction

 A direct application of ASPs and Liouville processes is to the modelling of multivariate cumulative gain (or loss) processes.
 Consider, for example, an insurance company that underwrites several lines of motor business (such as personal motor, fleet motor or private-hire vehicles) for a given accident year.
 A substantial payment made on one line of business is unlikely to coincide with a substantial payment made on another line of business (e.g.~a large payment is unlikely to be made on a personal motor claim at the same time as a large payment is made on a fleet motor claim).
 However, the total sums of claims arising from the lines of business will depend on certain common factors such as prolonged periods of adverse weather or the quality of the underwriting process at the company.
 Such common factors will produce dependence across the lines.
 An ASP or a Liouville process might be a suitable model for the cumulative paid-claims processes of the lines of motor business.
 The one-dimensional marginal processes of a Liouville process are increasing and do not exhibit simultaneous large jumps, but they can display strong correlation.

-ASPs can be used to interpolate the dependence structure when using Archimedean copulas in discrete-time models.
+ASPs can be used to interpolate a dependence structure when using Archimedean copulas in discrete-time models.
 Consider a risk model where the marginal distributions of the returns on $n$ assets are fitted for the future dates $t_1<\cdots<t_n<T<\infty$.
 An Archimedean copula $C$ is used to model the dependence of the returns to time $T$.
 At this stage we have a model for the joint distribution of returns to time $T$, but we have only the one-dimensional marginal distributions at the intertemporal times $t_1,\ldots,t_n$.
 The problem then is to choose copulas to complete the joint distributions of the returns to the times $t_1,\ldots,t_n$ in a way that is consistent with the time-$T$ joint distribution.
-For each time $t_i$, this can achieved by using the the time-$t_i$ survival copula implied by the Archimedean survival process with survival copula $C$ at terminal time $T$.
+For each time $t_i$, this can be achieved by using the time-$t_i$ survival copula implied by the ASP with survival copula $C$ at terminal time $T$.

-This paper is organized as follows: In Section 2, we review multivariate $\ell_1$-norm symmetric distributions, multivariate Liouville distributions, Archimedean copulas and gamma random bridges.
-In Section 3, we define ASPs and provide various characterisations of their law.
-We also detail how to construct a multivariate process such that each one-dimensional marginal is uniformly distribution.
-In Section 4, we generalise ASPs to Liouville processes.
+This paper is organized as follows: In Section \ref{sec:prelim}, we review multivariate $\ell_1$-norm symmetric distributions, multivariate Liouville distributions, Archimedean copulas and gamma random bridges.
+In Section \ref{sec:ASP}, we define ASPs and provide various characterisations of their law.
+We detail how to construct a multivariate process such that each one-dimensional marginal is uniformly distributed.
+An application is then given where an ASP is used to solve an Archimedean copula interpolation problem.
+In Section \ref{sec:LP}, we generalise ASPs to Liouville processes.
+We apply Liouville processes to the intraday forecasting of realized variance.
+In Section \ref{sec:conclude}, we state our conclusions.